Privacy.

 Cookies

-• edit_<token> — set after you create or unlock a list, expires in 24 hours, SameSite=Lax.
+- edit_<token> — set when you create a list or open its edit link, expires in 24 hours, SameSite=Lax.
 Carries the edit token that authorizes you to edit.

 Hosting and logs